Wesago/wesago-docs/docs/intro.md

 - **Availability:** The system should be available most of the time.

+- **Scalability:** The system should be able to handle a large number of users and threads, never compromising its performance.

+- **Flexibility:** The system should be flexible and should be able to adapt to the changing requirements of the University of Aveiro community, scaling up or down as needed.

+- **Reliability:** The system should recover gracefully from failures without data loss or service interruption.

 - **Security:** The system should encrypt all communication and implement a role-based access control mechanism to restrict access to sensitive data.

 - **Maintainability:** The system should be modular and follow the SOLID principles to facilitate future changes.
 The code should be well-documented, and the system should have automated tests to ensure its correctness.

 - **Usability:** The system should have an intuitive user interface to provide a good user experience.

-- **Scalability:** The system should be able to handle a large number of users and threads, never compromising its performance.